The-Trevor-Project-Quiz/quiz-template/src/pages/quiz/lgbtq-history-month.md

           optiontext: San Francisco Board of Supervisors
       questiontext: >-
         Harvey Milk was famously the first openly gay elected official in the history of California.
 What office was he elected to?
     - answers:
         answerimage: /img/takei.jpg
         correctanswer:
-          description: >
+          description: >-
-            Most know him as Sulu from Star Trek, but he also regularly speaks out on LGBTQ equality issues.
-Our favorite Star Trek officer spoke these iconic words — George Takei!
+            Most know him as Sulu from <i>Star Trek</i>, but he also regularly speaks out on LGBTQ equality issues.
+Our favorite <i>Star Trek</i>
+            officer spoke these iconic words — George Takei!
           heading: 'Affirmative! '
         incorrectanswer:
           description: >-
-            Most know him as Sulu from Star Trek, but he also regularly speaks out on LGBTQ equality issues.
-Our favorite Star Trek officer spoke these iconic words — George Takei!
+            Most know him as Sulu from <i>Star Trek</i>, but he also regularly speaks out on LGBTQ equality issues.
+Our favorite <i>Star Trek</i>
+            officer spoke these iconic words — George Takei!
           heading: 'Negative... '
       options:
         - iscorrect: true